Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 ## day 16
 Write a program that, given two positive integers, will calculate and print the greatest common divisor of the two.

+## day 17
+Write a program that memics a calculator - takes 2 numerical inputs and an operator.